 Engaging 'hook' activities and extra-curricular learning activities were booked and delivered, including the Festive Journey, Safari Stu (exotic animals), Great Fire of London and Toys workshops, African drumming and Samba workshops, Maths Puzzle workshop and several dance workshops.
-School trips took place for KS1 pupils to

-RSPB Rye Meads and Walton on the Naze.
-The trips were subsidised by the PTA.
-Where requested, PPG families were supported through the PPG funding to meet the cost of the trip.
+School trips took place for KS1 pupils to RSPB Rye Meads and Walton on the Naze.
+The trips were subsidised by FROG (Friends and Relatives of Giles).
+Where requested, disadvantaged families were supported through the PPG funding to meet the cost of the trip.

 The school engaged with the National Breakfast Programme to provide free breakfast bagels in school daily.
 Although targeted at disadvantaged pupils, these have been available to all pupils to combat hunger and ensure that children are ready to learn at the start of the day.
-Regular bagel audits demonstrated that a significant number of PPG pupils were eating a bagel breakfast each day, helping them to be 'ready to learn'.
+Regular bagel audits demonstrated that a significant number of disadvantaged pupils were eating a bagel breakfast each day, helping them to be 'ready to learn'.